Boris Johnson says he has tested positive for coronavirus

 It was not immediately clear how many Downing Street staff and senior ministers would now need to isolate given that many have had contact with the prime minister over recent days.

-“But, be in no doubt that I can continue thanks to the wizardry of modern technology to communicate with all my top team to lead the national fightback against coronavirus.

-“I want to thank everybody involved and, of course, our amazing NHS staff.”

-A Downing Street spokeswoman said: “After experiencing mild symptoms yesterday, the Prime Minister was tested for coronavirus on the personal advice of England’s chief medical officer, Professor Chris Whitty.
+A Downing Street spokeswoman said: “After experiencing mild symptoms yesterday, the Prime Minister was tested for coronavirus on the personal advice of England’s chief medical officer, Prof Chris Whitty.

 “The test was carried out in No 10 by NHS staff and the result of the test was positive.